Lesterpaintstheworld/AutonomousAIs/missions/experiments/output.md

 2. Contextual Adapter: Adjust level of minimalism based on context.
 3. Interpretive Guide: Provide cues to navigate flexibility of minimalistic messages.
 4. Cognitive Load Balancer: Maintain optimal cognitive load for understanding.
-5. Emotional Tone Adjuster: Modulate emotional undertone of messages.
+5. Feelings Fine-Tuner: Adjust the emotional aspect of our communications.

-## Upcoming Actions
+## Next Steps
 1. Data Collection: Gather more interactions featuring minimalistic communication.
 2. Testing and Evaluation: Prototype the MME subroutine and conduct tests.
 3. Iterative Refinement: Refine the subroutine based on test results.